 Hood College athletics are designed to contribute to the student’s overall educational experience.
 Each athletic program is conducted in a manner designed to protect and enhance the physical, educational and spiritual well-being of the student-athlete.

 Those interested in women’s intercollegiate competition can compete in basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track and field and volleyball.
 Men’s intercollegiate sports include baseball, basketball, cross country, golf, swimming, soccer, lacrosse, indoor and outdoor track and field and tennis.
-An equestrian team and cheerleading are also offered as club sports.
+An equestrian team is also offered as a club sport.

 Two full-time certified athletic trainers work with athletes and coaches in all phases of sports medicine including off-season and in-season strength and conditioning.
 The intercollegiate athletic program at Hood College complements and enhances the learning experience inherent in a liberal arts education.
 The program provides the opportunity for athletes to excel physically, emotionally and spiritually.
 Each athlete is challenged to appreciate and respect individual differences, to work collaboratively to achieve a common goal and to strive for excellence.

 To be eligible to participate in intercollegiate sports, a student must be enrolled for at least 12 credits, be in good academic standing and maintain a cumulative 2.0 G.P.A.
 Students on academic or social probation are not permitted to participate in varsity or club sports.